Taking appropriate steps to secure your workforce should be your top priority and it’s easy to do so using Quest’s services

 In our industry, a key focus is helping people stay safe.
 Often, that means developing secure practices for remote work.
 Over the past few months, as so many organizations have been compelled to begin working remotely, we’ve had the opportunity to help countless make the transition with minimum disruption or risk.

-Recently, a large healthcare organization, like so many others, got caught by surprise with an immediate need for remote work solutions for thousands of their employees.
+For example, a large healthcare organization, like so many others, got caught by surprise with an immediate need for remote work solutions for thousands of their employees.
 We were able to install software on everyone’s computers and devices and quickly connect them to what I call “the mothership”—our servers in the cloud.
 That also meant launching help desk services so everyone working at home could continue to be productive.

 None of this was much different from what we’ve been doing for years since remote work has been with us for a long time, but not anywhere near this scale.
 Last month, Twitter told its employees that they can choose to work from home “forever.”
 That’s been the case at Automatic, the company behind Tumblr and WordPress, since it was founded.